Accurate ADMET Prediction with XGBoost: Results and Discussion

 \subsection{Model Performance}

-TDC provides a unified and meaningful benchmark for fair comparison between different machine learning models.
-For each prediction task, TDC splits the dataset into the predefined 80\% training set and 20\% test set with scaffold split, which simulates the real-world application scenario where a well-trained machine learning model would be asked to predict ADMET properties on unseen and structurally different drugs.
+We first used a random seed to split the overall dataset into a training set (80\%) and a test set (20\%).
 XGBoost model was trained with the training set using 5-fold cross validation (CV).
 A randomized grid search CV was applied to search hyper parameters.
-The parameter set with the highest CV score is used, and the model performance on the test set is listed on Table \ref{leaderboard}.
-For all 22 tasks, XGBoost is ranked first for 10 out of 22 tasks and top 3 for 18 out of 22 tasks, demonstrating the success of XGBoost model.
+The parameter set with the highest CV score is used, and the model performance is evaluated on the test set.
+We repeat this process five times with varying random seeds from zero to four following the TDC guideline.
+The evaluation results are listed on Table \ref{leaderboard}.
+In each task, there are at least seven other models or featurization methods being compared against, including DeepPurpose {\cite{huang2020deeppurpose}}, AttentiveFP {\cite{xiong2019pushing}}, ContextPred {\cite{hu2019strategies}}, NeuralFP {\cite{lee2021neuralfp}}, AttrMasking {\cite{hu2019strategies}} and graph convolutional network {\cite{kipf2016semi}}.
+For all 22 tasks, XGBoost is ranked first for 18 and top 3 for 21 out of 22 tasks, demonstrating the success of XGBoost model in predicting ADMET tasks.

+The superior prediction results of XGBoost are explainable.
+As shown in Table \ref{leaderboard}, previously, there are 13 tasks which the top models are trained using descriptors (RDKit 2D + MLP model) or fingerprints (Morgan + MLP model and AttentiveFP).
+Inspired by this, XGBoost was trained using a combination of fingerprints and descriptors.
+These featurization methods cover both structural features (MACCS, extended connectivity, Mol2Vec, and PubChem fingerprints) to chemical descriptors (Mordred and RDKit descriptors) for each given SMILES representation.
+For a specific property prediction task, XGBoost can take the consideration of all possible molecular features, select the best set of them for prediction, while avoiding over-fitting by controlling tree complexity.
+Together, these would boost the prediction performance of XGBoost to be superior to other models.

-For each ADMET task, average feature importance is calculated for each feature set and is plotted in Figure \ref{fig:importance}.
-It is shown that Mordred descriptors is consistently the most important feature in all tasks, followed by Mol2Vec and Circular fingerprints.
-MACCS Keys fingerprint set is the least important among the five group of features.
+To further understand the importance of each fingerprint and descriptor, for each ADMET task, averaged feature importance is calculated for each feature set and is plotted in Figure \ref{fig:importance}.
+It is shown that Mordred descriptors are consistently the most important feature in all tasks, followed by Mol2Vec and Circular fingerprints.
+MACCS Keys fingerprint set is the least important among the five groups of features.
+As Mordred descriptors are considered significantly more important than other features, we retrained the models in each task using only this feature set.
+The results are listed in Table \ref{compare}.
+XGBoost with only Mordred outperformed the base model in three tasks (HIA, Aqsol and PPBR), dropped greatly in Metabolism and Excretion related tasks and was comparable in other tasks.